stuartcrobinson/cdd/project/context-bundler/doc/ABSTRACT.md

 Output structure prioritizes comprehension: component documentation first, then dependencies in declaration order, with clear section boundaries.
 The bundler includes file-path comments indicating the source of each section, enabling LLMs to understand documentation hierarchy.

 The tool assumes filesystem access to the complete project and operates statelessly - each invocation independently resolves all dependencies.
 This trades performance for simplicity and deterministic behavior.

+---

+# follow up

+* Standard loading for implementation adds ARCH.md and *all covenants...

+i dont think it should be all covenants... .hopefully it means all relevant covenants?  or is that just for a specific component?

+this is all several weeks old.